-Whether it’s your first exciting venture or your next entrepreneurial adventure, no matter what type of tech business you own, you’ll probably need a small business license.
+Whether it’s your first exciting startup or your next entrepreneur adventure, no matter what type of tech business you own, you’ll probably need a small business license.
 And depending on your business location and the products or services you offer, your state or local government may require special permits too.

-Here’s your guide to learn what licenses or permits you might need, plus practical tips for making the application process as painless as possible.
+Here’s your guide to learn what licenses or permits you might need, plus practical tips for making the business license application process as painless as possible.

 Who needs a small business license?

 Unlike small businesses in industries like transportation, broadcasting, or alcoholic beverages, a technology company probably won’t need a federal business license.
 But Uncle Sam isn’t the only player in the licensing business.

 State, county, and city governments have their own licensing requirements and fees.

 Typically, states require different types of businesses to maintain some sort of business license.
 Some states issue business licenses directly, yet most licensing is done at the local level.
 Even home-based businesses may require a business license.

 Governments require business licenses as a way to track companies and generate revenue through fees.
 However, having a business license also has its benefits.
 For example, a license can make it easier to open a business bank account or obtain a business loan.

 What kind of licenses or permits do small businesses need?